-- 1. Government should establish costume arts entrepreneurial development centres, to provide requisite trainings to unemployed youths who are talented or interested in costume enterprise businesses. - 2.
-Government should create enabling environment for foreign earnings through costume entrepreneurship. - 3.
+- 1. The government should establish costume arts entrepreneurial development centres, to provide requisite training to unemployed youths who are talented or interested in costume enterprise businesses. - 2.
+The government should create an enabling environment for foreign earnings through costume entrepreneurship. - 3.
 Department of theatre arts and closely related fields in tertiary institutions of learning should teach costume arts as a gainful enterprise for job creators rather than job seekers' - 4.
-Government should partner organizations for research into local costume raw materials, suitable for export to earn foreign exchange

-5. Government should provide tax incentives to costume related business, in order to encourage more participation in this field of endeavour.
+The government should partner organizations for research into local costume raw materials, suitable for export to earn foreign exchange - 5.
+The government should provide tax incentives to costume related business, in order to encourage more participation in this field of endeavour.